idaholab/moose/modules/navier_stokes/doc/content/syntax/Modules/NavierStokesFV/index.md

 !listing finite_volume/ins/channel-flow/2d-mixing-length-physics.i start=Physics/NavierStokes end=[Executioner]

 !alert note
-All `NavierStokes` `Physics` and be nested under the same `[NavierStokes]` sub-block.
+All `NavierStokes` `Physics` may be nested under the same `[NavierStokes]` sub-block.
 The separation in the examples into different `Physics` blocks is only for the purpose of simplifying the examples.

 If all goes well, the input will give exactly the same result.
 Some parameters have been renamed but the old names are currently still supported, even in the new syntax.
 If it does not go well, you can use the [DumpObjectsProblem.md] with the [!param](/Problem/DumpObjectsProblem/dump_path) parameter set to: